 Oak Hill Now & Then

-This southernmost city of Southeast Volusia County dates back to the 1700s.
-Today, many residents of Oak Hill work at Kennedy Space Center, which collaborated with Oak Hill officials and community leaders to create Burns Science & Technology School, a STEM school focusing on science, technology, engineering and math.
-Oak Hill is an Enterprise Zone as designated by the State of Florida.
-It is the home of Sauer Incorporated and other manufacturers.
-The city is dedicated to preserving its history and heritage while enhancing its economic, environmental and cultural standing.
+This southernmost city of Southeast Volusia County dates back to before the 1700s.
+Today, many residents of Oak Hill work at the Kennedy Space Center and other local businesses.
+Community leaders and Oak Hill officials collaborated to create Burns Science and Technology School, an A rated K-12 STEM school focusing on science, technology, engineering and math.
+Sauer Incorporated (a NASA supplier) and other manufacturers are located here.
+The city is dedicated to preserving its history and heritage while enhancing its economic, environmental, and cultural standing.

 Must-Do: